$\aleph_0$-categoricity of semigroups II: Introduction

 \section{Introduction}

-A countable structure is \textit{$\aleph_0$-categorical} if it is uniquely determined by its first order properties, up to isomorphism.
-The concept of $\aleph_0$-categoricity arises naturally from model theory, however it has a purely algebraic formulation, as we explain in Section~\ref{basic cat}.
+A countable structure is \textit{$\aleph_0$-categorical} if it is uniquely determined by its first-order properties, up to isomorphism.
+While the concept of $\aleph_0$-categoricity arises naturally from model theory, it has a purely algebraic formulation thanks to the Ryll-Nardzewski Theorem (RNT).
+Independently accredited to Engeler \cite{Engeler}, Ryll-Nardzewski \cite{Ryll} and Svenonius \cite{Svenonius}, it states that the $\aleph_0$-categoricity of a structure $M$ is equivalent to there being only finitely many orbits in the natural action of Aut($M$) (the automorphism group of $M$) on $M^n$, for each $n\geq 1$.
 Significant results exist for both relational and algebraic structures from the point of view of $\aleph_0$-categoricity, but, until recently, little was known in the context of semigroups.
 This article is the second of a pair initiating and developing the study of $\aleph_0$-categorical semigroups.
-For background and motivation we refer the reader to \cite{Hodges93} and our first article \cite{Quinncat}.
+For background and motivation we refer the reader to \cite{Hodges93} and \cite{Evans}, and to our first article \cite{Quinncat}.

 We explore in \cite{Quinncat} the behaviour of $\aleph_0$-categoricity with respect to standard constructions, such as quotients and subsemigroups.
 For example, $\aleph_0$-categoricity of a semigroup is inherited by both its maximal subgroups and its principal factors.
 Differences with the known theory for groups and rings emerged, for example, any $\aleph_0$-categorical nil ring is nilpotent, but the same is not true for semigroups.
 While keeping the machinery at a low level, we were able to give, amongst other results, complete classifications of $\aleph_0$-categorical primitive inverse semigroups and of $E$-unitary inverse semigroups with finite semilattices of idempotents.